wolfSSL/wolfTPM/examples/README.md

 Currently, the GPIO control examples support only ST33 TPM 2.0 modules.

-There are three examples available: `gpio/gpio_config`, `gpio/gpio_set`, `gpio/gpio_read`.
+There are four examples available: `gpio/gpio_config` for ST33 and `gpio/gpio_nuvoton` for NPCT75x.
+Once configured, a GPIO can be controlled using `gpio/gpio_set` and `gpio/gpio_read`.

 Every example has a help option `-h`.
 Please consult with `gpio_config -h` about the various GPIO modes.

 Demo usage is available, when no parameters are supplied.
-Then, GPIO 0 is used in output mode.
+Recommended is to use carefully selected options, because GPIO interact with the physical world.

+ST33 supports 6 modes, information from `gpio/gpio_config` below:
 ```

 examples/gpio/gpio_config -h